thoughtis/jw-player-showcase/README.md

 ## Requirements

-- Intended to compliment the existing JW Player WordPress plugin.
-It takes advantage of existing settings and constants.
-  - Developed with version 1.5.1, the latest currently available on WordPress VIP.
 - Uses WordPress VIP specific functions for external API requests and caching.
   - Will fail without these functions, but will fail early and silently.